Understanding house sum insured

 • local laws and planning requirements.

-Therefore, you might want to consider getting a professional valuation to ensure you’re adequately covered.
+Therefore, you might want to consider getting a professional valuation by a registered valuer, to ensure you’re adequately covered.
 If you don’t, you should consider adding an additional amount to your estimated sum insured to take any of the above limitations into account.

 Remember to save a copy of your results for your own records.